In 2015 the Arab-Norman Palermo and the Cathedral Churches of Cefalù and Monreale have been designated toghether as a UNESCO World Heritage Site.

 For the design of the church Islamic architects related to fatimid style art were called upon.
 They transferred and adapted to the Christian artefact modes of expression and spatial solutions typical of palatial architecture of their country.
 Despite the not always happy additions and renovations, the cathedral has been passed to us today with its splendour substantially intact.

 The façade is decorated with a motif of blind arches, now partially hidden by a portico, built in the eighteenth century, under which there is a large portal with bronze doors of 1186 made by Bonanno Pisano.
-Along the left side there is another long portico, sixteenth century work of Gian Domenico and Fazio Gagini, and finally there are three big apses, still intact and magnificent in their decoration in limestone and lavastone.
+Along the left side there is another long portico, sixteenth century work of Gian Domenico and Fazio Gagini, and finally there are three big apses, still intact and magnificent in their decorations in limestone and lavastone.
 The interior of the cathedral still has the appearance it had in the twelfth century (apart from the wooden ceiling, which was rebuilt after a fire in 1811).
 It has a basilica-type layout with a large surface area: 102 m long by 40 wide.
 The walls are almost entirely covered with gilded mosaics totalling 6,340 sqm.
 The general level of these decorations, both with respect to the design and execution, is surprisingly high.